omecodes/store/README.md

 #### 3 - Authenticated request

-Authentication data are passed through request HTTP headers.
-Client applications and users authentication are passed through `X-STORE-CLIENT-APP-AUTHENTICATION` and `Authentication`HTTP headers respectively.
+Authentication for both client applications and users use HTTP Basic authentication and are passed with `X-STORE-CLIENT-APP-AUTHENTICATION` and `Authentication` HTTP headers respectively.

 # ACL: security rules